• Skip to primary navigation

 For the Soup

-• Add water and bring to a boil.
-Once boiling, cover and reduce to low heat.
-Cook until carrots are very tender.
-Once tender, remove from heat.
+• Once tender, remove from heat.
 Blend thoroughly with an immersion blender until completely smooth.
 Alternately, carefully transfer to your blender and blend.
-While whisking, pour in milk and stir completely.

 • While the soup is cooking you can prep your toppings.
 In a frying pan, heat a drizzle of oil and add the shallots.
 Cook over medium heat until they are browned and slightly crispy—about 15 minutes.
 Remove to a plate lined with a paper towel to drain oil.
 Place the veggie sausages in the pan and cook to heat them through and crisp them up a bit.
 Remove from heat.
+Prepare other toppings and set aside.

 To serve: